Geocaching at Indiana DNR Properties

 - Caches, as defined by Indiana DNR, have containers and logbooks.

 - Placement of a cache in an Indiana state park, reservoir, state forest, state fish and wildlife area or off-road riding area requires a license.
-The license application is available by obtaining the Official Geocaching Placement Permit (54539) here.
+Access the application online at Official Geocaching Placement Permit (54539).
 The property manager at each site makes the final determination regarding approval of a license and no cache will be published at geocaching.com without property manager approval.

 - The number of caches that may be placed on an Indiana state park, reservoir, state forest, or off-road riding area is determined by acreage.
 The maximum number of caches for any property 10,000 acres or more is 50.